openebs-archive/openebs-docs/docs/localpv.md

 OpenEBS Local PVs are analogous to Kubernetes LocalPV.
 In addition, OpenEBS LocalPVs have the following benefits.

 - Local PVs are provisioned dynamically by OpenEBS Local PV provisioner.
-When the Local PV is provisioned with default StorageClass for the storage type `hostpath`, default host path is created dynamically and mapped to the Local PV.
-When the Local PV is provisioned with default StorageClass for the  storage type `device`, one of the  matching disks on the node is reserved and mapped to the Local PV.
+When the Local PV is provisioned with the default StorageClass with storage-type as :
+  -  `hostpath`, the default `BasePath` is created dynamically on the node and mapped to the Local PV.
+  -  `device`,  one of the  matching BlockDevice on the node is claimed and mapped to the Local PV.
-- Disks for Local PVs are managed by OpenEBS.
-Disk IO metric of managed disks can be obtained with help of NDM.
+- BlockDevice for Local PVs are managed by OpenEBS NDM.
+Disk IO metrics of managed devices can also be obtained with help of NDM.
 - Provisioning of Local PVs is done through the Kubernetes standards.
-Admin users create storage class to enforce the storage type (disk or host path) and put additional control through RBAC policies.
+Admin users create storage class to enforce the storage type (device or hostpath) and put additional control through RBAC policies.
-- By specifying the node selector in the application spec YAML , the application pods can be scheduled on the specified node.
-After the scheduling of application pod, OpenEBS Local PV will get deployed on the same Node.
-It guarantees that the pod is rescheduled on the same node to retain the access to data all the time.
+- By specifying the node selector in the application spec YAML , the application pods can be scheduled on specific nodes.
+After scheduling the application pod, OpenEBS Local PV will be deployed on the same node.
+It guarantees that the pod is always rescheduled on the same node to retain access to the data all the time.

 ## How to use OpenEBS Local PVs

 OpenEBS create two Storage Classes of Local PVs by default as `openebs-hostpath` and `openebs-device`.
-For simple provisioning of OpenEBS Local PV, use these default Storage Classes.
-More details can be find from [here](/docs/next/uglocalpv.html).
+For simple provisioning of OpenEBS Local PV, these default Storage Classes can be used.
+More details can be found  [here](/docs/next/uglocalpv.html).

-End users or developers will provision the OpenEBS Local PVs like any other PV, by creating a PVC using a storage class provided by the admin user.
+End users or developers will provision the OpenEBS Local PVs like any other PV, by creating a PVC using a StorageClass provided by the admin user.

 <h4><a class="anchor" aria-hidden="true" id="openebs-localpv-device"></a>OpenEBS Local PV based on device</h4>
-Admin user creates a storage class for the `StorageType` as `device` Local PV by using the following annotations.
+Admin user can create a customized storage class using the following sample configuration.

 ```
+apiVersion: storage.k8s.io/v1
+kind: StorageClass
+metadata:
+  annotations:
     openebs.io/cas-type: local
     cas.openebs.io/config: |
       - name: StorageType
         value: "device"
       - name: FSType
         value: ext4
 provisioner: openebs.io/local
+reclaimPolicy: Delete
+volumeBindingMode: WaitForFirstConsumer
 ```

-When a PVC is invoked using the above storage class, OpenEBS Local PV Provisioner uses NDM operator and reserves a matching disk from the worker node where application pod is being scheduled.
-If no `FSType` is specified, Local PV provisioner will use default filesystem as **ext4** to format the block device.
+When a PVC is created using the above storage class, OpenEBS Local PV Provisioner uses NDM operator to  claim a matching BlockDevice from the worker node where the application pod is scheduled.

+Kubelet will format the block device with the filesystem specified in the StorageClass and then provision the Local PV.  `ext4` and `xfs` are the currently supported filesystems.
+If no `FSType` is specified, by default Kubelet will format the BlockDevice as `ext4` .

-For provisioning Local PV using the block devices attached to the nodes, the block devices should be in one of the following states:
+For provisioning Local PV using the BlockDevice attached to the nodes, the BlockDevice should be in one of the following states:

-- User has attached the block device, formatted and mounted them.
-This means disk is already formatted and mounted the disk on the worker node.
+- User has attached the BlockDevice, formatted and mounted them.
+This means, the BlockDevice is already formatted and is mounted on the worker node.

   - For Example: Local SSD in GKE.

-- User has attached the block device, un-formatted and not mounted.
-This means disk is attached on the worker node without any file system.
+- User has attached the BlockDevice, un-formatted and not mounted.
+This means, the BlockDevice is attached on the worker node without any file system.

   - For Example: GPD in GKE.